nsacyber/Windows-Secure-Host-Baseline/Adobe Reader/README.md

 # Adobe Reader DC

 [Group Policy Objects](./Group Policy Objects/) for [User](./Group Policy Objects/User/) and [Computer](./Group Policy Objects/Computer/) policy and [Group Policy template files](./Group Policy Templates/) are included in the SHB.
 The settings implemented in the GPOs are from the NSA Information Assurance guidance paper [Recommendations for Configuring Adobe Acrobat Reader DC in a Windows Environment](https://www.iad.gov/iad/library/ia-guidance/security-configuration/applications/recommendations-for-configuring-adobe-acrobat-reader-dc-in-a-windows-environment.cfm).

-This guidance aligns with the initial version of the DISA STIG for ARDC since STIG development was a collaborative effort.
-Recommendations are for the [continuous track](http://www.adobe.com/devnet-docs/acrobatetk/tools/AdminGuide/whatsnewdc.html) version of Adobe Reader DC (ARDC) and focus on enabling security features without sacrificing usability.
+Using the [continuous track](http://www.adobe.com/devnet-docs/acrobatetk/tools/AdminGuide/whatsnewdc.html) version of Adobe Reader DC (ARDC) is recommended.

 ## Updating the Adobe Reader DC Group Policy templates
 The Group Policy template files need to be copied to specific a location on the file system.
 The location to copy the files to varies depending on if it is a domain versus a standalone system.